jesta030/docker-sia-nbdserver/README.md

 <h1>A Network block device server using the sia storage network as backend</h1>

 <p><b>All credits for the original app go to javgh.
-Visit their Github for more in-depth information: <a href="https://github.com/javgh/sia-nbdserver">https://github.com/javgh/sia-nbdserver</a></br>
+Visit their Github for more in-depth information: <a href="https://github.com/javgh/sia-nbdserver">https://github.com/javgh/sia-nbdserver</a></b></p>
-Use at your own risk!
+<p><b>Use at your own risk!
 You could loose your data or spend a lot of siacoin using this!</b></p>
 <p>This container will run an nbd-server that listens on port 10809 for connections from an nbd-client essentially mounting files stored on the sia storage network locally.
-It writes data in page files that are pushed to sia when they become inactive.
-This happends transparently so the stored files are available regardless whether they are still cached locally or already uploaded to sia.</p>
+It writes data in page files that are later pushed to sia when they become inactive.
+This happens transparently so the stored files are available regardless whether they are still cached locally or already uploaded to sia.</p>

 <h3>Requirements</h3>